 - The Museum has wheelchairs on site if needed and wheelchairs (non-electric) are able to go down the mine, however it is a slightly shorter tour due to access.

-- If you require a wheelchair or have a wheelchair user in your party, please notify us of the date and time you'll be visiting to arrange this.
+- If you require a wheelchair or have a wheelchair user in your party, please call our reception on 01924 848806 to notify us of the date and time you'll be visiting to arrange this.

 How long does the tour take?